codebar/tutorials/html/lesson5/tutorial.md

 background: url('background-right.jpg') right top no-repeat,
             url('background-left.jpg') left no-repeat;
 ```

+> Which element should this property be in?

 By default, a background image repeats itself to fill in the container.
 We don't want that, that's where the **no-repeat** property we specified comes into place.